CosmiQuantum/MEMS_docs/LOUD_electrical/MEMS_pinouts.md

 | 22 | X- |
 | 25 | X+ |

 For clarity, a drawing of each connector is shown below.
+Note the numbering convention of the female connectors is mirrored.
 In these drawings, the connection point of the MDM is facing out- it's as if you are touching the connector (and not its solder cups) with a multimeter.

 #### Female Connector
 <img width="650" alt="female" src="https://github.com/CosmiQuantum/MEMS_docs/assets/80175523/3e00249b-bbcb-4c35-8dd5-41c5304ae647">